sindresorhus/grunt-sizediff/README.md

 #### Override target

-You can override the diff target of a task by running `grunt sizediff:dist:target`, where `dist` is the task you want to override and `target` is the branch or commit.
+You can temporarily override the diff target of a task by running `grunt sizediff:dist:target`, where `dist` is the task you want to override and `target` is the branch or commit.

 ## Tests